cwl23cwl/write-on-app/DEVLOG.md

 });
 ```

-**Key Insight**: The "crisp ink" requirement is most important for exports, not live editing.
-Excalidraw handles its own crisp rendering internally, so we focus DPI enhancement where it matters most.
+**Key Insight**: The "crisp ink" requirement is most important for exports, not live editing. legacy canvas handles its own crisp rendering internally, so we focus DPI enhancement where it matters most.

-**Canvas Stability**: Zoom slider updates viewport store but doesn't affect Excalidraw canvas visually (by design - zoom isolation working correctly).
+**Canvas Stability**: Zoom slider updates viewport store but doesn't affect legacy canvas canvas visually (by design - zoom isolation working correctly).

 ---